 From the top of the cliffs, you can see the entire beach and tour the trails on top of the cliffs to a tunnel with a “window” to the sea.

-Even though there has been an over-development in the area with the constructions of modern golf resorts, the beach old feel hasn’t been affected much and it still conserves its peculiar fishing tradition and culture.
+Even though there has been an over-development in the area with the construction of modern golf resorts, the beach’s old feel hasn’t been affected much and it still conserves its peculiar fishing tradition and culture.

 Where to stay in Praia do Carvoeiro

-So, besides getting to know the beach, you can stroll around the alleys of the village, buy souvenirs, and have lunch.
+So, besides getting to know the beach, you can stroll around the alleys of the village, buy some Portugal souvenirs, and have lunch.
 Overall, there is a good infrastructure of hotels and restaurants.

 The small Benagil Beach is nestled in a sheltered bay, next to the village of Benagil.
 The beach itself is not that special but the Benagil Cave, right next to it, is the most famous postcard of the Algarve.

 And this is because of its amazing rock formations which resulted in a huge hole in the ceiling of the cave.

 Unfortunately, it is not possible to reach Benagil Cave on foot.
 The only ways to access are by kayak, paddleboard, or boat.